VarunTejaMaguluri0090/Organic-Chemistry-Flashcards/README.md

 8. Type python flash_cards.py - if you get error for flask then use python -m pip install Flask first then run flash_card.py file
 9. Open http://127.0.0.1:5000/initdb
 10. Then open http://127.0.0.1:5000/login
-11. Login using id:USERNAME='admin', PASSWORD='default.
+11. Enjoy your time with our application!